ethorne2/ethorne2/README.md

 - 👋 Hi, I’m @ethorne2
 - 👀 I’m interested in Software Engineering and Web Development.
 - 🌱 I’m learning Computer Science at Oregon State University.
-- 💼 I've worked as a web tech intern for OSU Foundation & will be a SWE intern at Cvent for Summer 2022.
+- 💼 I'm a Software Engineering Intern at Cvent and worked as a web tech intern for Oregon State University.
 - 💞️ I’m looking to collaborate on specialty projects regarding the outdoors, cats or horror movies.
 - 💻 I recently participated in my first Hackathon & I think I might be hooked...
 - 📫 How to reach me: thorneel@oregonstate.edu